-If you are looking for a powerful, user-friendly email ticket management and web-based live chat solution which supports large amounts of emails and provides top notch customer support, check out Zendesk and FocalScope.
-Both are easy to deploy and features a clean and simple user interface where you can see how many tickets your team has resolved.
+Check out FocalScope or the well-known alternative Zendesk if you are looking for a powerful, user-friendly email ticket management and web-based live chat solution.
+Both support large amounts of emails and provide top-notch customer support.
+They are easy to deploy and feature a clean and simple user interface where you can see how many tickets your team has resolved.

-Team Volve is especially impressed with the call center system.
-We also love how easy it is to configure and modify FocalScope’s reporting dashboards to suit our requirements.
+Team Volve is especially impressed with FocalScope’s call center system.
+We also love how easy it is to configure and modify the software’s reporting dashboards to suit our requirements.

 Virtually the entire dynamic and agile team of Volve works remotely.

-With the thousands of hours we have spent working together across different time zones, Team Volve can say with utmost confidence “we know what it takes”.
+We have spent thousands of hours working together across different time zones.
+Therefore, Team Volve can say with utmost confidence “we know what it takes”.